acoursey3/transimputer-prognostics/README.md

 ## How to Use This Repository

 This repository contains all code used for the paper.
-To reproduce experiments, ensure that the [CMAPSS Dataset](https://www.kaggle.com/datasets/behrad3d/nasa-cmaps) is in the top directory in a folder called `CMAPSSData`.
+To run experiments, ensure that the [CMAPSS Dataset](https://www.kaggle.com/datasets/behrad3d/nasa-cmaps) is in the top directory in a folder called `CMAPSSData`.
 Then, train the imputation SSL model in `Imputation Transformer.ipynb` and save the state dict of that model.
 Finally, train the RUL Transformer model using the saved state dict in `Imputation RUL Transformer.ipynb`.
 Note that you will have to modify the line of code `z = z + self.positional_embed + imputation_latent` to the appropriate method of incorporating the latent embeddings to try different configutations.
 This is what worked best for us.

 ## File Details